Kinzinger charges that McCarthy ‘failed to tell the truth’

 "I think it'll go to 2022 and we’ll look like we're just sitting here denying reality and facts," Kinzinger worried.

-The former president vowed to back primary challenges against Kinzinger and the rest of the Republicans who voted to impeach him in the House and convict him in the Senate.
+The former president vowed to back primary challenges against Kinzinger and other Republicans who voted to impeach him in the House and convict him in the Senate.
 Kinzinger is already facing a primary challenger.

 CLICK HERE TO GET THE FOX NEWS APP